Moving From Toronto to Calgary: 10 Differences Between Life in Calgary vs. Toronto

 Calgary and Toronto exhibit distinct seasonal patterns and temperature ranges.
 Calgary experiences cold winters with temperatures dropping to around -10°C, while Toronto tends to have milder winters.
 Toronto's warm season typically lasts approximately 3.5 months, slightly longer than Calgary's 3.3 months.

-Calgary's climate is classified as semi-arid and is influenced by Chinook winds, which provide relief during the winter months by bringing sudden warm spells.
-In contrast, Toronto has a continental climate influenced by the Great Lakes, resulting in more stable weather conditions throughout the year.
+Calgary's climate is semi-arid and is influenced by Chinook winds, which bring sudden warm spells during the winter months.
+In contrast, Toronto has a continental climate influenced by the Great Lakes, resulting in more stable weather conditions year-round.

 Entertainment & Cultural Scene